-The Recreation Committee is responsible for the management, maintenance and promotion of the playing fieldRecreation Ground, the pavilionPavilion, play equipment, and the tennis courts, and all the land that MPC owns, including extensive areas of woodland.
+The Recreation Committee WG is responsible for the management, maintenance and promotion of the Recreation Grounds, the Pavilion, play equipment, and the tennis courts, and all the land that MPC owns, including extensive areas of woodland.

 The playing field in Melton Road is one of the proudest possessions of the village.
-It provides football pitches, tennis courts and play equipment with safety surfacing.
+It provides football pitches, tennis courts and play equipment and along with the Pavilion, it is one of the amenities MPC are most proud of.
+MPC hopes to improve other play parks under its control to a good standard so we can be just as proud of them.-